IbrahimmAdel/Banque-Misr-DevOps-Task/aws-jenkins-project/README.md

 ### 1. Getting the Flask App and MySQL Database

-- Cloning the Flask app and MySQL database from [GitHub repository](https://github.com/uym2/MySQL-and-Python).
+- Cloning the Flask app and PostgreSQL database from [GitHub repository](https://github.com/uym2/MySQL-and-Python).

 ### 2. Dockerizing the Application and Database

-- Writing Dockerfiles for Flask app and MySQL database.
+- Writing Dockerfiles for Flask app and PostgreSQL database.
 - Creating a Docker Compose file to run both containers locally for testing.
 - For more details: [Docker](https://github.com/IbrahimmAdel/Full-CICD-Project/tree/master/Docker)